Realtors can be sued for fraud and negligence in performing their duties.

 Automobile exposure: Be sure to check DMV records before hiring new employees and allowing them to use company vehicles.
 Do you have written procedures in place for employee use of company vehicles?

-Workers compensation exposures: Teach all office employees to ergonomically use computer stations to avoid repetitive stress injuries.
-Exposures also include meeting strangers at their homes or at empty houses.
-Do you walk properties that have steep properties?
-Be careful of falling or twisting your ankles.
+Workers compensation exposures: Teach all office employees to use computer stations ergonomically to avoid repetitive stress injuries.
+Risks your employees face also include meeting strangers at their homes or at empty houses.
+Be sure that your employees are mindful of the terrain at the houses they're showing - slopes could cause trips and falls.

-Here is the minimum recommended Realtor insurance coverage:
+Here is the minimum recommended insurance coverage for realtor:

 - Business owners policy